- EMPLOYMENT LAW

 Clare is an experienced employment law practitioner with an extremely loyal client base that appreciates her quick grasp of factually complex cases, excellent communication skills, attention to detail and tenacious style of advocacy.

-With over 14 years’ experience of employment litigation and sitting as a fee paid Employment Tribunal Judge since 2010, Clare is regularly instructed to represent large employers including well known national companies and NHS Trusts in complex cases most commonly focusing on the areas of discrimination and whistleblowing.
+With over 16 years’ experience of employment litigation and sitting as a fee paid Employment Tribunal Judge since 2010, Clare is regularly instructed to represent large employers including well known national companies and NHS Trusts in complex cases most commonly focusing on the areas of discrimination and whistleblowing.
 She has previously served as Joint Practice Leader on Employment matters and regularly provides lectures and training upon employment law topics.
+She co-edits ‘5 from Five’, an employment law newsletter in association with Bloomsbury Publishing.

 Clare provides representation at inquests most commonly those arising from deaths in road traffic accidents where she has acted of behalf of both vehicle manufacturers and employers of professional drivers.